The Military Interstate Children’s Compact Commission recognizes military-friendly schools across Tennessee

 “I will miss the students, employees, and community members with whom I have built strong relationships over the past four years,” stated House.
 “I have learned a lot from the talented educators and leaders in the Clarksville-Montgomery County School System.
 I will utilize my professional experiences from Tennessee, North Carolina, and Oklahoma and my continued focus on equity and innovation to lead Houston ISD.”

 KMS is the first middle school in the Clarksville-Montgomery County School System to receive this honor

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 The Tennessee Literacy Success Act requires each district and public charter school to submit a Foundational Literacy Skills Plan.
 School districts and public charter schools must create a local Foundational Literacy Skills Plan for students in kindergarten through fifth grade and submit the final approved plan to the department for approval.
 The Clarksville-Montgomery County School System’s Foundational Literacy Skills Plan has been approved by the Tennessee Department of Education.
 Click here to view the approved Foundational Literacy Skills Plan.
 Click here to view the approval rubric for the plan.

 The district’s CDT team has released the health and safety protocols for summer programs and the 2021-2022 school year based on updated guidance, recommendations, research, and requirements.

 Congratulations Class of 2021.